Flex-Consulting/.github/profile/README.md

 ## Our Vision

-At Flex Consulting Services, we strive to empower businesses to reach their full potential through innovative and customized software solutions, delivered with excellence and a commitment to client satisfaction.
+At Flex Consulting Solutions Inc., we strive to empower businesses to reach their full potential through innovative and customized software solutions, delivered with excellence and a commitment to client satisfaction.

 ## Our Mission